cvdebeer/ms3_cc/README.md

 #### Current bugs

-- The biggest visual bug is that if the User doesn't upload and image, then the default image is not loaded and there is no image when the User views the recipe.
-Also, if you edit the recipe and do not upload a picture it is then overwritten to a blank.
+- When recipes are edited and the image is not edited as well, the image is deleted.
+I tried to work around this by seperating the image editing from the rest of the updating, but this caused both to stop working.
+I believe this also has to do with my handling of API calls.
 - On some browsers the ingredients are not loaded to the database when creating a recipe and are also not uploaded when editing a recipe.
-This causes the system to break as the recipe cannot be accessed anymore for editing, deletion or viewing.
+On Firefox and Safari, sometimes it works and sometimes it doesn't.
+I was unable to fix this issue at this time.
 - Although weblinks can be loaded and edited they cannot be followed to the actual webpage.
-Jinja is preventing them going to an external website.
+I believe Jinja is preventing them going to an external website.
+I haven't had the time to try and resolve this issue.
+- Mobile devices can have issues with the drop down lists, either not selecting or incorrectly selecting options.
+This can be a little frustrating to Users.

 #### Resolved bugs

 - The biggest challenge I faced was trying to get my languages to communicate in order to share information like my arrays for ingredients and methods, and then when they were talking to get the information out in a way that they languages could use them.
-This was finally solved with the fetch API, and a clever tutor who reminded me how to iterate over a dictionary but doesn't seem to be compatable with Firefox and Safari.
+This was finally solved with the fetch API, and a clever tutor who reminded me how to iterate over a dictionary but doesn't seem to be compatable with Firefox and Safari for the most part.
 - I was also having issues being able to sort my recipes by category, from the category selection.
 This was resolved in a roundabout way by a tutorial I was watching to load up images.
 We had only been taught to push to a url using an id, but the category didn't work the same way.
 This caused quite a few days of struggle.
+- I had a major issue trying to implement a default image when the User doesn't load an image.
+As the site is big on displaying images it was crucial for uniformity that there be some kind of representation.
+I finally solved this with an onerror found on [stackoverflow](https://stackoverflow.com/questions/3984287/how-to-show-alternate-image-if-source-image-is-not-found-onerror-working-in-ie)

 ## ![logo](https://res.cloudinary.com/dgsqmdssi/image/upload/v1580122637/ccRecipes/cc_logo_emcb07.svg) Deployment